ClassAxion/disco-4g-without-sc2/README.md

 -   Automatic camera exposure relative to sun function
 -   Show modal on click on gamepad icon
 -   Add permissions icon on top navbar, show modal on click
--   Set font with static width on navbar
 -   Add autonomous icon on top navbar, show modal on click
 -   Create view for VR (with some parameters overlay if possible)
 -   Connect SkyAware to show other planes with low AGL on the map (on dashboard and global map)